In-depth reviews

 Plug-in hybrid engines

-The plug-in hybrid Sorento combines the same turbocharged 1.6-litre petrol engine and six-speed automatic gearbox as the standard hybrid but adds a more powerful electric motor and a larger 13.8kWh battery.
-The result is an increased power output of 261bhp and a 0-62mph time of 8.7 seconds.
+The plug-in hybrid Sorento combines the same turbocharged 1.6-litre petrol engine and six-speed automatic gearbox as the standard hybrid and since the facelift it also produces the same power output of 212bhp, whereas this was a more powerful 249bhp before.

 In full EV mode, the Sorento PHEV is whisper quiet, with only a hint of tyre noise at higher speeds.
 Even on the motorway, the petrol engine is barely audible, meaning the car feels very refined on the move.
 Push the accelerator hard and the electric motor gives it a healthy dose of extra power.

-The suspension setup means the car has a slightly firm ride but it works competently enough to smooth out potholes and other road imperfections.
-As you’d expect, the PHEV handles very similarly to the regular hybrid model, despite the extra weight of the larger battery, with impressive chassis control and decent resistance to body lean in corners.
+We found the PHEV to handle very similarly to the regular hybrid model, despite the extra weight of the larger battery, with impressive chassis control and decent resistance to body lean in corners.
 The steering lacks feel but it does have a positive precision and weight to it.

-While the 2.2-litre diesel engine may seem like a carry over from the old Sorento, it has been thoroughly redeveloped, with an aluminium cylinder block and other new parts that reduce its weight and improve performance.
-With 190bhp and 440Nm of pulling power, it can get it from 0-62mph in a respectable 9.2 seconds – despite its hefty weight.
+While the 2.2-litre diesel engine may have been offered in the Sorento for quite some time, it has been thoroughly redeveloped during its life, with an aluminium cylinder block and other new parts that reduce its weight and improve performance.
+With 191bhp and 440Nm of pulling power, it offers impressive acceleration despite its hefty weight.

-The diesel is also paired with four-wheel drive and a new eight-speed dual-clutch automatic gearbox that's now a 'wet' clutch design for smoother shifts.
+The diesel is also paired with four-wheel drive and an eight-speed dual-clutch automatic gearbox that offers very smooth shifts, so long as you keep it in its ‘Standard’ or ‘Smart’ mode – ‘Sport’ tends to hold the car in lower gears for too long.
 It feels like a good match for the Sorento, and there's almost no diesel clatter when starting the engine or under acceleration.

 Charlie writes and edits news, review and advice articles for Carbuyer, as well as publishing content to its social media platforms.
 He has also been a regular contributor to its sister titles Auto Express, DrivingElectric and evo.
 As well as being consumed by everything automotive, Charlie is a speaker of five languages and once lived in Chile, Siberia and the Czech Republic, returning to the UK to write about his life-long passion: cars.